muxinc/mux-python/README.md

 # Mux Python
 Official Mux API wrapper for python projects 🐍.

+Mux Video is an API-first platform, powered by data and designed by video experts to make beautiful video possible for every development team.

 Not familiar with Mux?
 Check out https://mux.com/ for more information.

 ## Requirements.